The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 Find out more about top Paris attractions

-Mile 2 to Mile 3 (Kilometer 3 to 5): Châtelet to Place de la Bastille
+Kilometer 4 to 7: Châtelet to Place de la Bastille

 Just after the Mile 2 marker, a tall Gothic tower - all that remains of a 16th century church - comes into site as the Marathon route leaves the 1st arrondissement and crosses into the 4th.